Retirement Retirement Planning

 Keep yourself motivated by checking in on your budget each week to see how much you’ve been able to save.
 Seeing that extra cash is an excellent way to keep going.

-And remember to review any spending you may have each week to see if there are additional ways to cut back on costs for the days and weeks ahead.
+Remember to review your spending each week to see if there are additional ways to cut costs in the days and weeks ahead.

 Bottom line